tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

 Select the firmware you want to restore:
 ```

 Once `idevicerestore` detects the unbootable Mac, select the desired firmware (usually number `1`) and wait patiently while the firmware is downloaded; it's about 13GiB.
-If `idevicerestore` doesn't detect the unbootable Mac, make sure that your cables are hooked up correctly and that you used `sudo`.
+If `idevicerestore` doesn't detect the unbootable Mac, make sure that your cables are hooked up correctly, that you used `sudo`, and that you are using a suitably recent version.

 The restore process will automatically start once the firmware is downloaded and verified.
 If `idevicerestore` fails with the message `ERROR: Device did not disconnect.
 Possibly invalid iBEC.
 Reset device and try again.`, the unbootable Mac is likely not in DFU mode, or there is something wrong with your system's udev related to hotplug events.
 Check that you followed Apple's procedure correctly and that the appropriate USB device is detected.